Click here to fill in an Application to Volunteer

 Join Our Mission

 We could not do the work we do without the generous and tireless support of volunteers.
-If you are interested in space, this is the place to be.
+If you are interested in space and science, this is the place to be.
 We provide meaningful work for our volunteers that contribute directly to supporting our mission: to inspire, educate, connect, and advocate on behalf of the global space community.

 We offer both long-term and short-term volunteer opportunities assisting our education, operations, development, communications and marketing teams either at Space Foundation world headquarters, our Washington, D.C., office or at the annual Space Symposium.